jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-03-a---internet-as-a-single-computer-project-summary.md

     - Read over the whole document a few times and correct
     - The article is not finished, but it is such new material, that it can’t be finished right now
     - There’s too much detail, too much fuss, too much unclarity, but this is because it is a new principle.
-    - Later it will be revised, but not now.
+    - Later it might be revised, but not now.
-    - I’m sure that one day it will become a crystal clear concept.
+    - I’m sure that one day it might become a crystal clear concept.

 ### Dates